What Is H1 Tag? SEO Glossary

 What Is an H1 Tag?

-The H1 tag serves as the first and most important piece of on-page text that communicates your page's subject matter.
-While search engines consider hundreds of ranking factors, the H1 remains one of the strongest on-page signals for topic relevance.
+The H1 tag serves as the first and most prominent piece of on-page text that communicates your page's subject matter.
+MDN recommends that "a page should generally have a single <h1> element that describes the content of the page (similar to the document's <title> element)."

 Why H1 Tags Matter for SEO